 In the GSM, module gfs_physics_initialize_mod calls:

-nuopc_phys_init (module nuopc_physics) to initialize radiation and physics .
+nuopc_phys_init (module nuopc_physics) to initialize parameters used in the radiation and other physics parameterizations.

-Populate idat, used by radupdate, with values from idate (NCEP's absolute date and time of ).
+Populate idat, used by radupdate, with values from idate (NCEP's absolute date and time of initial conditions).

 Populate the model_parameters container (mdl) with the input arguments.